 Number of Items Declared by Pharmacy Contractors in England

 At the end of each calendar month, pharmacy contractors send the prescriptions they have dispensed in that month to NHS Prescription Services so that we can calculate their reimbursement and remuneration.
 They also send a submission document declaring how many prescription items in their account that month.
 The prescriptions they send will include items from different groups of prescribers such as GPs, dentists, nurse prescribers as well as from hospital FP10(HP) forms.
-Because this information is available in advance of the account being processed, it can provide a useful indicator of trends in prescription volume before the actual processing data becomes available.
+Because this information is available in advance of the account being processed and is based on pharmacy declarations, it can provide a useful indicator of trends in prescription volume before the actual processing data becomes available.
+NB Once the prescriptions have been processed the charts are updated in the following month to reflect the actual figures.

 Chart showing the number of items declared each month.